 THE TRUTH ABOUT CHILDHOOD CANCER

 Cancer is the leading cause of death by disease among children in the United States.
-It is estimated that 15,590 children will be diagnosed with cancer and 1,800 will die of the disease each year.
+It is estimated that 15,950 children & adolescents will be diagnosed with cancer and approximately 1,600 will die of the disease this year.

 While the worldwide cancer research and treatment industry is well-funded, there is relatively little investment in pediatric cancer.
 In the last 30 years very few new cancer drugs have been developed specifically for children.